Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/200-maven-builds.md

 `mvn process-classes process-test-classes dependency:copy-dependencies -DexcludeScope=provided`

-We recommend running these same steps on your local machine to check if your test suite builds correctly and all necessary dependencies are copied into the target directory.
+We recommend running the same steps on your local machine to check if your test suite builds correctly and all necessary dependencies are copied into the target directory.